Understanding Disk Drive Terminology, Technology

 [ Note: This solution hit yet another barrier when drive capacity exceeded 8,422,686,720 bytes (The 8.4 GB Barrier).
 And once again, computer manufacturers had to have new code programmed for their BIOS chips.
 Soon there were drives of 30, 40, 60, and now over 200 Gigabytes that must be dealt with.
 And some of these are again using a newer type of DDO software or having their BIOS chips reprogrammed with Flash utilities (since new BIOS code can often be downloaded from manufacturers via the Net)!
 These drives may be partitioned into smaller sections, and those partitions may have completely separate Operating and/or File systems in them.
 Different OSs are often booted independently at power-up (one at a time) using various types of specialized MBRs (such as LILO or GRUB when a Linux OS is installed) or some other Boot Manager software. ]

 * That's 256 possible Heads; but not what's used in reality!
 There are 8-bits that can be used for the Head count and since its value begins with a zero and can end with 255 (or FFh), it's possible to count up to 256 heads.
-So, I had always wondered why various notes (which also agreed with my own experience) would say that in practice the Partition Table in the MBR and the BIOS code used a value of only 254 (or FEh) for a maximum of only 255 Heads.
-Well, some time after I'd started using Ralf Brown's Interrupt List for Assembly projects, I came across this little note under INT 13 Function 02:
+So, many often wondered why various notes (which also agreed with our own experience) would say that in practice the Partition Table in the MBR and the BIOS code used a value of only 254 (or FEh) for a maximum of only 255 Heads.
+Well, after we started using Ralf Brown's Interrupt List for Assembly projects, we came across this little note under INT 13 Function 02:

 versions of MS-DOS (including MS-DOS 7 [Windows 95]) have a bug